Douda/PSSymantecCloud/README.md

 # PSSymantecCloud

 ## Overview
-This small project is a *work in progress* attempt to interat with the Symantec/Broadcom API to manage Symantec Endpoint Protection (SEP) Cloud
+This small project is a *work in progress* attempt to interat with the Symantec/Broadcom API to manage Symantec Endpoint Protection (SEP) Cloud.
 After importing this module, to interact with your SEP Cloud platform you need to
 - Create an [integration application](https://techdocs.broadcom.com/us/en/symantec-security-software/endpoint-security-and-management/endpoint-security/sescloud/Settings/creating-a-client-application-v132702110-d4152e4057.html) and get your ClientID & Secret
 - Generate your [authentication token](https://apidocs.securitycloud.symantec.com/#/doc?id=ses_auth) (Go to SES > Generating your token bearer)